There are a number of OFQUAL recognised awarding bodies that trainers work through. The FSA specifically supports the Awarding Bodies listed below.

-The qualifications below were placed on the Qualifications and Credit Framework for England on 1st Mar 2013.
+The qualifications below were placed on the Regulated Qualifications Framework (RQF) in 2018.
 Other awarding bodies are welcome to clone the curriculum and criteria.
-The FSA provide a letter of support to those awarding bodies who will commit to cloning the whole qualification as outlined in the QCF along with all the recommendations.
-The FSA will continue to work with OCNWMR to review and develop the Forest School qualifications.
+The FSA provide a letter of support to those awarding bodies who will commit to cloning the whole qualification as outlined in the RQF along with all the recommendations.
+The FSA will continue to work with OCNWM and an Awarding Organisation Forum to review and develop the Forest School qualifications.

 Level 1 is an introduction to Forest School and as such does not equip you to run Forest School.
 It gives you an idea of the principles and practice but does not equip you to lead a group.
 People who attend this are generally volunteer helpers, managers who don’t want to practise but need to know what the principles and elements of practise entail, and people who wish to dip their toes in before committing to becoming recognised leaders.
 As such, it is a short course.
 (30 hours and worth 3 credits.)